 Research Your Destination

-Before, you go you want to research where you are going.
+Before you go on your solo travels as a female, you want to research your planned destination.
 As in “What’s the Climate?
 What’s appropriate clothing?
 What do I want to see or do?
 How expensive is my destination?
 What should I be aware of as far as local cultures?”
 There are so many other important questions, that you need research.

 You can find the answers in a variety of different places.